phoenixthrush/python-tutorial-guide/pages/Comments.md

 print("Hello, World!")
 ```

 You can place comments at the end of a line, and Python will ignore everything after the comment.
+Inline comments should be separated from the statement by at least two spaces.

 ```python
 print("Hello, World!")  # This is another comment